Wild Craft Play ‘sCool in Central Vancouver Island…

-…committed to fostering deep connections to self, others and the Earth through Performing Arts and Adventure Education in Nature!
+…committed to fostering deep connections to self, others and the Earth through experiential learning in nature!

-Outdoor Adventures, Wild-crafting, Wilderness Skills, Archer and more…
+Outdoor Adventures, Wild-Crafting, Wilderness Skills, Archery, Performing Arts, Prop Manipulation and much more…

 Thank you to ShawTV for this great video interview and to our community partners/sponsors…